 Solutions for Flat Feet

-Orthotic Insoles - The best solution for this problem is a pair of FootActive orthotic (arch support) insoles.
-FootActive insoles support the arch of the foot and stabilise the heel.
-This stops the inward rolling and so will also prevent the excessive strain on the knees, hips and lower back.
+Orthotic Shoe Insoles for Flat Feet - The best solution for the issue of flat feet is a pair of FootActive orthotic (arch support) insoles.
+FootActive insoles provide arch support for flat feet and stabilise the heel.
+This stops any inward rolling of the foot and so will also prevent the excessive strain on the knees, hips, and lower back that can be experienced.

-Stretching exercises can also be hugely beneficial.
-Many people with Flat Feet also have shortened Achilles Tendons.
-Exercises to stretch this tendon can help.
-Please see our stretching videos here.
+Stretching flat feet exercises – these can also be hugely beneficial for those who suffer from flat feet pain.
+Many people with Flat Feet also suffer from shortened Achilles Tendons.
+Flat feet exercises to stretch this tendon can help.
+You can view our stretching videos here.

 Flat Feet FAQs

 How Do I Know If I Have Flat Feet?

 Flat feet, also known as fallen arches, is a condition where the feet have no arch present whatsoever.
 When a sufferer of flat feet stands on a hard surface, their entire foot makes ground contact.
 If you find that your feet lay completely flat on a hard surface, you can use shoe inserts for flat feet to counter the effect of this effectively.

 Flat feet are typically a genetic factor that passes from parent to child.
 However, flat feet can also be caused by several other factors.
 This can include injury to the foot or ankle, suffering from arthritis or rheumatoid arthritis, inflicting damage to the tibial tendon and suffering from some types of nervous system or muscular diseases.
 Insoles for flat feet are a way to work around the condition so that when walking, the action becomes more comfortable.